 She started the '90s by launching her Aga Workshops, a cookery school at home, with over twelve thousand visitors over sixteen years.
 In the mid '90s her daughter Annabel launched Mary Berry's Salad Dressing.

 Since the millenium Mary has continued to do demonstrations, write books and do media work.
-Most noteably she is a judge on The Great British Bake Off, The Junior Bake Off, Comic Relief Bake off and Sports Relief Bake Off which has taken the country by storm.
+Most noteably she has been a judge on The Great British Bake Off, The Junior Bake Off, Comic Relief Bake off and Sports Relief Bake Off from 2009 to 2016.

 Mary often appears as a guest on many programmes including The One Show, Food and Drink Programme, Graham Norton Show, Loose Women, Alan Titchmarsh Show, BBC Breakfast, Chris Evans Breakfast Show, Womans Hour.
 In 2014 Mary's own BBC programme, Mary Berry Cooks, was aired.

 In 2012 Mary had the honour of receiving a CBE.